barchart/north-america-grain-price/docs/content/product_overview.md

+# Overview

-## Short Description
+## Description

-The North America Grain Prices dataset features grain bids data from over 4,000 grain buying facilities across North America.
-Each grain bid incorporates two key types of data:  the first is price data, which covers basis and cash price created on price events with deep history available.
-Grain bids also include rich metadata, covering geo-location, facility type, fips codes, and more.
+Our North American Grain Price dataset represents the benchmark offering for inland grain prices throughout North America.
+On average we provide users of this dataset with live grain bids from over 4,000 grain buying facilities across North America.

+Each "grain bid" relates to two key types of data:
+* Price Data - This covers basis and the corresponding cash price.
+Records are created pricing events such as a grain facility updating their basis or flat price.
+Historical data is available starting in 2008.
+* Metadata - This relates to information that describes either the facility or the bids are related to a given facility.
+Typically this will cover geo-location, facility type, fips codes (area definitions), and commodity descriptions.

 ## What's Included?